ekkus93/CarND-Path-Planning-Project/ModelDocumentation.md

 #### Go forward at a slower speed (decelerate)

-If there is a car immediately in front of ours (less than 30m in distance) and our car cannot switch lanes, slowly decelerate to try to not tailgate or collide into the car in front of us.
+If there is a car immediately in front of ours (less than 30m in distance) and our car cannot switch lanes, slowly decelerate.
+The purpose of this is to try to not tailgate or collide into the car in front of us.
 If our car sees a car abruptly switch lanes in front of us or our car is within 10m, decelerate by the MAX_ACC.
+This tries to deal with the case where a car abruptly comes in front of our car or if our car gets to close to the car ahead.
 If the current speed is less than half the MAX_SPEED, only decelerate by half of the MAX_ACC.
-The amount of deceleration is staggered lower at a lower speed in order to try to prevent a dangerous situation with our car coming to a complete stop on the highway.
+The amount of deceleration is staggered lower at a lower speed in order to try to prevent a dangerous situation with our car moving too slowly on the highway.
+Moving too slowly or coming to a complete stop increasing the chances of another car colliding into our car.

 #### Go forward at the same speed

 If there are no cars in front of our car and we have already reached our MAX_SPEED, just keep going straight in the same lane at the same speed.
+We want our car to go as fast as possible without triggering the max speed alert.

 #### Switch to the left lane

 If there is a car ahead of our car and the left lane is clear, try to switch to the left lane.
 If we are on the far right lane, we also care if there is another car in the far left lane.
 That car might also try to switch into our left lane.
 If we both try to switch lanes at the same time, the cars will collide.
-Our car also needs to have a velocity greater than MIN_LANE_CHANGING_SPEED which is 35.0 mph.
+Our car also needs to have a velocity greater than MIN_LANE_CHANGING_SPEED which is 30.0 mph.
 This is to ensure that our car is moving fast enough to safely execute the lane change without accelerating too much.
 We also do not want to change lanes if the car in front of us is less than 10m away.
-This gives us a safe distance so we can change lanes reducing the risk to colliding with the other car and triggering the max jerk and acceleration alerts.
+This gives us a safe distance from the car ahead to change lanes.
+This reduces the risk of collision in case the car ahead also tries to change lanes.

 #### Switch to the right lane